 I’ll be improving the creamy meyer lemon pasta from NYT Cooking.
 When I saw this post on their Instagram, I was intrigued.
 They use whole meyer lemons in the recipe.
 I love me a meyer lemon.
 Think of it as a slightly orangier lemon.
-This recipe uses the whole dang thing and 3 of them at that!
+This recipe for vegan meyer lemon dill pasta uses the whole dang thing and 3 of them at that!

 A quick side-by-side comparison proves how I improved the recipe.
 Not only did I add a crispy panko breadcrumb topping infused with more meyer lemon zest, but the NYT version looks like it has raw lemon pieces, straight up!
 It wasn’t the picture that intrigued me so much as the concept.
 I decided it would be a better technique to char the lemon pieces in a cast iron pan before adding any other ingredients like garlic and vegan butter.

 I also opted for bucatini pasta, rather than linguine.
 It was a good choice!
 The NYT recipe also called for ground fennel seeds.
 Yuck!
 That’s a bit of a strong flavor that makes no sense to me.
 So I used ground dill seed to compliment the loads of fresh dill you’ll add in at the end.
 If you decide to add peas make sure you add them at the end when you toss the pasta in the cream sauce.
 This will ensure that you don’t overcook them like I did in the video.

 - 2 tbsp vegan butter

 - ½ C raw cashews, soaked in hot water for 20 minutes.